Kumki (film): Plot

 The film starts with an introduction to the main characters: the protagonist Bomman (Vikram Prabhu), his pet elephant Manickam, his uncle Kothali (Thambi Ramaiah), and his sidekick Undiyal (Ashvin Raja).
 Bomman spends most of his time with Manickam and earns his livelihood by hiring it out for festivals in temples and wedding celebrations.
 Meanwhile, in a village dominated by old principles, a rogue elephant (Komban) ravages crops and ambushes its people.
 Frustrated by this and without any help from the forest officers, their leader decides to bring a kumki elephant to tame Komban.
 Bomman and his crew reach the village as placeholders to stay for a couple of days until the real mahout and kumki elephant arrive.
 Life begins to change for Bomman when he falls in love with Alli (Lakshmi Menon), the daughter of the village leader.
 She is at first reluctant keeping in mind the village's principles but she soon starts to fall for Bomman.
 Life goes on smoothly, until Komban starts randomly attacking the village.
 On the eve of their departure, Komban attacks Manickam.
-Komban's actions kill Kothali and Undiyal and injures Bomman.
+Komban's actions kill Kothali and Undiyal and injure Bomman.
 In the ensuing fight between Manickam and Komban, Manickam kills Komban but suffers serious injuries and dies.
-Bomman then cries out loud, regretting that his love had led to the death of his crew and Manickam.
+Bomman then cries out loud, regretting that his love had led to the deaths of his crew and Manickam.
 Alli's father then recognizes that Alli and Bomman are in love.
 The film then ends abruptly, leaving Bomman's fate to the viewer's imagination.